apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Russian bomb strikes Kharkiv apartment building, one dead, 42 injured, officials say**
+**Fed interest-rate cuts could boost stocks, or sink them.
+Here’s what history says.**

-You can read more about it [here](https://www.reuters.com/world/europe/russian-bomb-injures-least-28-civilians-ukraines-kharkiv-officials-say-2024-09-15/).
+You can read more about it [here](https://www.marketwatch.com/story/fed-interest-rate-cuts-could-boost-stocks-or-sink-them-heres-what-history-says-59ef4353).

 ## Requirements
 - Python 3.8